P-5 Primary Education

-To begin the admission process for the Early Childhood cohort program, the student must meet with an academic advisor for transcript review and discussion of the program.
+To begin the admission process for the P-5 Primary Education cohort program, the student must meet with an academic advisor for transcript review and discussion of the program.

 *In July 2024 Ohio will discontinue the P-3 license and all candidates will apply for the P-5 Primary License.
 Through academic year 2020-2021, the Early Childhood Generalist 4-5 endorsement will still be optional, but future cohorts will enter a new program for the P-5 license.

 Call 513-745-3797 for an appointment.
 Please bring an official copy of transcripts from all undergraduate and graduate work to this meeting.
-The GRE is required for students seeking a teaching license in Primary or Middle Childhood Education.
+This step is required for students seeking a teaching license in Primary or Middle Childhood Education.
 Candidates are required to show evidence of undergraduate course work in the following areas: with a grade of C or better in History, Science, Mathematics, and B or better in English composition.

 Next the student must apply for admission to the MEd in Elementary Education.